- Sue Bruning

 Just like killer whale moms leverage their experience for the future of the pod, a mentor can do the same for a young professional hungry for growth.

-If you’re ready for a mini dose of mentorship, join us for our next webinar, Career Challenges for Women in Environmental Services: A Panel Discussion.
-We’ve invited a panel of women at various stages of their environmental services career to talk about the challenges they’ve faced.
-You can submit your career questions to the panel when you register.
+If you’re ready for a mini dose of mentorship, watch our webinar, Career Challenges for Women in Environmental Services: A Panel Discussion.

 VP Marketing & Communications